 - Investment will provide jobs for those involved in building and running the new HS2

 - Journey times from London to Birmingham will be less than one hour.
 There will also be quick rail links to Manchester and Leeds.

 - Despite objections, HS1 has proved successful.
-Demand for HS1 rail travel to continent has proved to meet expectations; this has enabled more people to easily travel to the continent.
+Demand for HS1 rail travel to the Continent has proved to meet expectations; this has enabled more people to easily travel to Europe.

 - The £1- £2bn annual capital investment will help create jobs, stimulate economic activity and give a decent rate of return.

-- Take travel away from short distance air-travel, leaving lower carbon footprint.
+- High-speed rail will take travel away from short distance air-travel, leaving a lower carbon footprint.

 - Environmental impact will be mitigated by ‘green tunnels’ and planting of trees.

 - Empirical results show that increased train frequency can have significant external benefits in terms of lower pollution, fewer road accidents and drops in infant mortality.Figure 1.
 The environmental benefits of railroads: Effect of 10% increase in rail frequency